donid/akuhell/README.md

 To compile this, I used the Arduino IDE 1.6.11 and the "HID-Project" library 2.4.3

+Update: A quick test with Arduino IDE 1.8.1 and "HID-Project" library 2.4.4 yielded the same results for the provided sample code.

 # akaub
 - Android
 - Keyboard